-At PwC, our purpose is to build trust in society and solve important problems.
-We're a network of firms in 158 countries with more than 236,000 people who are committed to delivering quality in assurance, advisory and tax services.
-Find out more and tell us what matters to you by visiting us at www.pwc.ro.
-This publication has been prepared for general guidance on matters of interest only, and does not constitute professional advice.
+This publication has been prepared for general guidance on real estate matters only, and does not constitute professional advice.
 You should not act upon the information contained in this publication without obtaining specific professional advice.
-No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this publication, and, to the extent permitted by law, PwC does not accept or assume any liability, responsibility or duty of care for any consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it. © 2020 PwC.
-All rights reserved.
-PwC refers to the PwC network and/or one or more of its member firms, each of which is a separate legal entity.
-Please see www.pwc.com/structure for further details.
+No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this publication, and, to the extent permitted by law, PwC, its members, employees and agents do not accept or assume any liability, responsibility or duty of care for any consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.